-The selection Id is a small optional 'tag' that allows LightJockey to distinguish between different 'flavors' of user-defined scanner 1 profiles - the tag is a 4-character user definable value.
-Use this tag to ensure that values are not sent to selected fixtures that are not compatible with the currently selected master fixture by entering a different Id for different Scanner 1 fixtures (same fixture type should have the same Id).
+The selection Id is a small optional 'tag' that allows LightJockey to distinguish between different 'flavors' of user-defined profiles all using the scanner 1 profile - the tag is a 4-character user definable value.
+Use this tag to ensure that values are not sent to selected fixtures that are not compatible with the currently selected master fixture [120].

-Note that intensity and pan/tilt position controls per definition are cross fixture compatible and will always work across different fixture types.
+Note that values programmed via the intensity or pan/tilt movement controls per definition are cross fixture compatible and will always work across fixture types.